bomonike/bomonike.github.io/aws-onboarding.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1769285487/aws-mfa-choices-1150x768_dd6ahv.png"><img align="right" width="300" src="aws-mfa-choices-1150x768.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1769285487/aws-mfa-choices-1150x768_dd6ahv.png" /></a>
 1. Select an authenticator app unlocked by a manually entered PIN.

-   PROTIP: The US Supreme Court ruled that biometrics are not protected under the US 5th Amendment gurantees of self-incrimination.
+   PROTIP: CAUTION: The US Supreme Court ruled that biometrics are not protected under the US 5th Amendment gurantees of self-incrimination.
 So police can use your biometrics without your permission.

 1. Click "Show QR code" to reveal it.
 1. In the Authy app, scroll down to click "+ Add Account".